Resources for Cooperating/Participating Agencies

 - Participating Agencies are state, tribal, and local resource agencies like Texas Parks and Wildlife, Texas Commission on Environmental Quality, and the local county and cities that have an interest in the project.
 Responsibilities of a Participating Agency include providing comments, responses, studies, or methodologies on those areas within the special expertise or jurisdiction of the agency; and using the process to address any environmental issues of concern to the agency.

-The invited agencies must formally accept in order to be a Participating or Cooperating Agency.
 For a list of all agencies invited, please see the Draft Coordination Plan in the draft project materials.